climate-action-kits/pxt-fwd-edu/gr11-electriccar-modify.md

 ## Code  Step 3
 Next, click the ``|Download|`` button to download the blank project to start up the simulators.

+Note: Just to be safe when the electric car project is not in use (i.e. plugged into your computer) turn off the breakout board to prevent it from driving away by accident.

 ## Activity 3: Modify your Project @showdialog
 We are now ready to modify our electric vehicle project.
 Follow the instructions at the top of the screen.
 When you're ready for more information, click *'Tell me more!'* <br>